yujiahu415/EZannot/README.md

       ```

       Copy the entire 'sam2' subfolder into that 'site-packages' folder.
-      After that, download the SAM2 models.
+      After that, download the [SAM2 models](https://github.com/yujiahu415/EZannot/tree/main/SAM2%20models) (there are three models, 'large', 'small', and 'tiny').
 You can put them inside the '.../site-packages/EZannot/sam2 models/' folder for easy access within EZannot's user interface, or store them somewhere else and choose the option of 'Choose a new directory of the SAM2 model' and navigate to where you store them to access these models.

    7.2.
 Install PyTorch v2.5.1 with CUDA v11.8.